Member states of the United Nations: United Arab Republic (1958–1961)

 Egyptian president Gamal Abdel Nasser (seated right) and Syrian president Shukri al-Quwatli sign the accord to form the United Arab Republic in 1958.
 The political union briefly represented both states and was used as the name of Egypt following Syria's withdrawal in 1961.

 Both Egypt and Syria joined the UN as original members on 24 October 1945.
 Following a plebiscite on 21 February 1958, the United Arab Republic was established by a union of Egypt and Syria and continued as a single member.
-On 13 October 1961, Syria, having resumed its status as an independent state, resumed its separate membership in the UN.
+On 13 October 1961, Syria, having regained its status as an independent state, resumed its separate membership in the UN.
+No objections were raised to Syria's return to membership in this manner.
 Egypt continued as a UN member under the name of the United Arab Republic, until it reverted to its original name on 2 September 1971.
 Syria changed its name to the Syrian Arab Republic on 14 September 1961.

 Democratic Yemen (1967–1990)

 Democratic Yemen (i.e., South Yemen) was admitted to the UN under the name People's Republic of South Yemen on 14 December 1967, with its name changed to the People's Democratic Republic of Yemen on 30 November 1970, and was later referred to as Democratic Yemen.
 On 22 May 1990, the state merged with the Yemen Arab Republic, which had been a member state since 1947, to form the Republic of Yemen, which continued as a single member under the name Yemen.